Haawron/SLURM_allocated_gres_visualizer/README.md

 # SLURM_allocated_gres_visualizer
 The app for visualizing allocated GPUs by SLURM
+When you are using Slurm and you want to check which gpus are allocated, you must have done something like
+- `ssh` to each computing node and run `nvidia-smi`.
+Then, repeat it.
+- Run `scontrol show job -d | grep GRES` and roll your eyeballs.

+both of which are very tedious.
+This project can solve this.

 # Requirements
+## For Debianization
-This repo can be debianized with `python-stdeb`
+This repo can be debianized with `python3-stdeb`
 ```bash
 apt-get install python3-stdeb
 ```
-`python-stdeb` has some unspecified dependencies.
+`python3-stdeb` has some unspecified dependencies.
 You need to install them manually.
 ```bash
 apt-get build-essential devscripts dh-python fakeroot python-all
 ```

+## Slurm
+Be sure that `slurmctld`(master) and `slurmd`(nodes) are active so that there are no problems for running `scontrol show nodes` or `scontrol show job`.

 # Installation
 ```bash